savonarola/mqtt-article/README.md

 ![Dashboard](images/dashboard-300ms-restore.png)

 How could that happen?
-The secret is simple: the `retain` flag of command messages that we send to the command topic.
+The secret is simple: the `retain` flag of command messages we send to the command topic.

 ``` elixir
 :ok = :emqtt.publish(